How to send money using a credit card on a P2P platform

 Accruing interest

 Using a credit card to send money can lead to interest charges, which means you may spend more money in the long term.
-To avoid this, pay off any balance on your credit card as soon as possible or before the statement balance due date.
+To minimize this, pay off any balance on your credit card as soon as possible or before the statement balance due date.
+Note that if your issuer considers a transfer a cash advance, interest will likely start accruing right away.

 Impact on creditworthiness

-If you send money with a credit card without paying your balance off in full, it could increase your credit utilization, impacting your creditworthiness.
-This may negatively affect your credit.
+If you send money with a credit card without paying your balance off in full, it could increase your credit utilization (the amount of available credit you’re using).
+That may negatively affect your credit.

 Security concerns